nazra-inari/DSCI_554_project_repo/Milestone_2/Milestone_2_EDA.md

 ![](Milestone_2_EDA_files/figure-markdown_github/unnamed-chunk-5-1.png)

 **Interpretation**:
-The count plot indidactes that the student base at MDS is certainly leaning towards the younger side.
-However, the normalized proportions of satisfaction show that all age groups are enjyoing the program.
-Interestingly, the age-group of 26-30 has the most number of "very happy" candidates both propotionally and as an over all count, while none of the 21-25 year old candidates selected "very happy" inspite of being the largest group.
+The count plot indicates that the student base at MDS is certainly leaning towards the younger side.
+However, the normalized proportions of satisfaction show that all age groups are enjoying the program.
+Interestingly, the age-group of 26-30 has the most number of "very happy" candidates both proportionally and as an over all count, while none of the 21-25 year old candidates selected "very happy" in spite of being the largest group.

 Years Away from School
 ----------------------